pkgxdev/pkgx/README.md

 ## `dev`

-`dev` uses `pkgx` and shellcode to create “virtual environments” consisting of the specific versions of tools and their dependencies you need for your projects.
+`dev` uses `pkgx` and `pkgm` (or shellcode) to create “virtual environments” consisting of the specific versions of tools and their dependencies you need for your projects.

 ```sh
 $ cd my-rust-proj && ls